Americans with Disabilities Act (ADA) Information

 What information should be in the request?

-All applications for accommodations must include a description of the accommodation sought, along with a statement of the impairment and an explanation why such accommodation is needed.
-The court, in its discretion, may require the applicant to provide additional information about the qualifying impairment.
+Requests for accommodations must include a description of the accommodation sought, a statement of the medical condition that requires the accommodation, and an explanation why requested accommodations are needed.
+The court, in its discretion, may require the applicant to provide additional information about the medical condition.

 When should the request be made?

-Request for accommodation should be made as far in advance as possible, and in any event, should be made no less than five court days prior to the to the date needed.
-The court may, in its discretion, waive this requirement.
+Requests for accommodation should be made as far in advance as possible and no later than five court days prior to the date needed.
+The court may, in its discretion, waive this five-day requirement.

 The court will promptly inform the applicant of its determination to grant or deny an accommodation request.
 If the request is denied in whole or in part, the response will be in writing.
 The court may provide an accommodation for an indefinite period of time, for a limited period of time, or for a particular matter or appearance.

-Grounds for Denial of a Request for Accommodation
+Grounds for Denial of a Request for Accommodations

 The request for accommodation may be denied for three reasons:

-• The applicant has failed to satisfy the requirements of California Rules of Court 1.100.
-This includes inadequately explaining why a particular disability requires the requested accommodation.
+• The applicant has failed to satisfy the requirements of California Rule of Court 1.100.
+This includes inadequately explaining why the medical condition requires the requested accommodation.

 • The requested accommodations would create an undue financial or administrative burden on the court.